 Convenient Shortcuts

-Sometimes selection or artefact operations lead to exactly one element as it is intended by the script designer due to the structure of the variability model or the realization of the product line.
-However, these operations return a collection instead of a single value so that sequence[0], sequence.get(0), sequence.first(), set.toSequence().get(0) etc. must be applied to obtain that single instance.
+Sometimes selection or artifact operations lead to exactly one element as it is intended by the script designer due to the structure of the variability model or the realization of the product line.
+However, these operations return a collection instead of a single value so that sequence[0], sequence.get(0), sequence.first(), set.asSequence().get(0) etc. must be applied to obtain that single instance.